ameera3/Karatsuba_Multiplication/README.md

 ## Introduction

 The command line program named "karatsuba.cpp" reads in two user-entered positive numbers and computes their product using the [Karatsuba algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm).
+We restrict ourselves to only multiplying pairs of single digit numbers.

 The InfInt.h file is a header file for a large integer library found [here](https://github.com/sercantutar/infint).